Skip to Main Content

 Extensive Research Description

-A major focus of Dr. Chaudhry's recent efforts is strengthening the physician-scientist workforce.
+A major focus of Dr. Chaudhry's efforts is diversifying the physician-scientist workforce.
 While strides have been made in diversifying medical school matriculants, this has not yet resulted in representation of racial and ethnic minorities, or those from socioeconomically disadvantaged backgrounds, in the physician-scientist workforce.
 Dr. Chaudhry's team is developing studies to better understand individual and institutional factors related to physician scientist professional identity formation in medical students.

 Dr. Chaudhry’s expertise in clinical study design and patient interventions, and her experience with establishing nation-wide recruitment networks, makes her an excellent teacher.
 She has mentored numerous junior faculty members, Internal Medicine residents, as well as students from the School of Medicine and Nursing interested in exploring clinical research.